Planet

 Step 1: Detention based on a request

 An extradition request is submitted through diplomatic channels, the prosecutor’s office, or the Ministry of Foreign Affairs.
-If sufficient data and preliminary evidence of the offense are available, the UAE General Prosecutor’s Office may initiate the detention of a person at the request of a foreign state.
+If sufficient data and preliminary evidence of the transnational crime are available, the UAE General Prosecutor’s Office may initiate the detention of a person sought by a foreign state.
 The basis for this is either an Interpol Red Notice or a properly legalized arrest warrant.

 The detention is carried out by the local police in the respective emirate.
-After the detention, the person is taken to a pre-trial detention center, being informed of the reason for the detention and their right to defense.
+After detention, the person is taken to a pre-trial detention center, where they are informed of the reason for the detention and their right to a defense.
 At this stage, the foreign state must promptly submit a complete package of documents confirming the legitimacy of the request.
 Otherwise, the detainee is subject to release.

 Step 2: Hearing in the competent Court of Appeal